jerzyflik/continuous-claude-devops/README.md

 # 🔂 Continuous Claude

-Automated wrapper for Claude Code that runs tasks repeatedly with automatic git commits, PR creation, merge queue, and error handling.
+Automated wrapper for Claude Code that iteratively completes tasks with built-in git workflows, PR automation, and intelligent error handling.

 ## ⚙️ How it works